Violent offences prevention orders

 - date of birth

 - national insurance number

-- home address and any other addresses of regular residence
+- home address and any other addresses where they live

 - all intended travel within the United Kingdom

-- all intended travel outside the United Kingdom, or intended travel to the Republic of Ireland (when travelling for 3 days or more)
+- all intended travel outside the United Kingdom, or intended travel to the Republic of Ireland (when travelling for three days or more)

-- when residing or staying for a period of at least 12 hours at a household or other private place where a child resides or stays
+- when living or staying for at least 12 hours in a household or other private place where a child lives or stays

 - bank accounts, credit and debit cards held, whether alone or with another person and whether in the name of an unincorporated business

-- passport or other form of identification held.
+- passport or other forms of identification held